 - 1. If this setting isn't configured here, the value from the .ini file is used. - 2.
-If this setting is configured neither here nor in the .ini file, no optimization settings for Citrix virtual apps are applied.
+If this setting is not configured either here or in the .ini file, no optimization settings for Citrix virtual apps are applied.

 Path to Citrix Virtual Apps optimization definitions